Syssos/Go_Shell/README.md

 # Go Shell

 This is a simple shell built in go designed to give you basic functionality such as changing directory and listing files.
-There will be 2 branches that get utilized most, the main branch will cantain a stable version of the program, while the dev branch will contain the development stages that could have bugs.

 ## Main